grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

    $ pythagTriples 200
 ```

-This install the executable in ~/.local/bin/pythagTriples
+This installs the executable in `~/.local/bin/pythagTriples`.

 ### Problems With Original Build